K7MDL2/RF-Power-Meter-V1/README.md

     RF_Nano_Headless.ino: Arduino code ported to the Nano CPU.
 All screen and button code removed, complete remote control.

-    Not uploaded yet - Nano headless version ported to Cypress PSoC5LP for better AD and signal processing.
+    Not uploaded yet - Headless version ported to Cypress PSoC5LP for better AD and signal processing, working as of 5/27/2020.

     pyPowerMeter.py: Desktop Python app.
 Can run multiple instances on unique serial port and meter IDs.